Tommy Fury calls cheating claims 'horrendous' after split with fiancée Molly-Mae

 The couple, who share daughter Bambi, broke hearts across the country when they announced that they were no longer together on August 14.
 Rumours swirled over the reason the Love Island couple decided to call it quits after five years together, including infidelity claims concerning 25-year-old Tommy.

-However, Tommy, who can often be seen in Lancashire visiting his famous brother and father, has slammed in his first post to Instagram since the split.
+However, Tommy has slammed in his first post to Instagram since the split.
 The professional boxer said: “These last few weeks have been heartbreaking.
 The false allegations about me have been horrendous, thank you to everybody who has stood by me through this.”

 It comes after Molly-Mae returned to social media shortly before her ex-partner, telling her 8.2m Instagram followers: “Thank you for being the best online friends I could’ve ever wished for.”
 In the statement that confirmed their split, Molly-Mae said: “After five years of being together I never imagined our story would end, especially not this way.
 I am extremely upset to announce that mine and Tommy's relationship has come to an end.
 I will forever be grateful for the most important thing to me now and always, my beautiful daughter.”